Road: Right- and left-hand traffic

 Traffic flows on the right or on the left side of the road depending on the country.
 In countries where traffic flows on the right, traffic signs are mostly on the right side of the road, roundabouts and traffic circles go counter-clockwise/anti-clockwise, and pedestrians crossing a two-way road should watch out for traffic from the left first.
 In countries where traffic flows on the left, the reverse is true.

 About 33% of the world by population drive on the left, and 67% keep right.
 By road distances, about 28% drive on the left, and 72% on the right, even though originally most traffic drove on the left worldwide.

 Economics

-Transport economics is used to understand both the relationship between the transport system and the wider economy and the complex network effects when there are multiple paths and competing modes for both personal and freight (road/rail/air/ferry) and where induced demand can result in increased on decreased transport levels when road provision is increased by building new roads or decreased (for example California State Route 480).
+Transport economics is used to understand both the relationship between the transport system and the wider economy and the complex effects of the road network structure when there are multiple paths and competing modes for both personal and freight (road/rail/air/ferry) and where induced demand can result in increased on decreased transport levels when road provision is increased by building new roads or decreased (for example California State Route 480).
 Roads are generally built and maintained by the public sector using taxation although implementation may be through private contractors). or occasionally using road tolls.

 Public-private partnerships are a way for communities to address the rising cost by injecting private funds into the infrastructure.
 There are four main ones: